 The conversion process is quite easy, and the software takes you step-by-step through it.
 When you start editing the video, the software has some nifty video enhancement tricks with automatic image optimization and stabilization.
 Don’t expect any miracles – an old grainy VHS tape won’t turn into a 4K masterpiece.
 But the software can at least make your videos look more presentable.

 The Video Easy HD software is a full-fledged video editing program – and as such, offers many options and powerful editing capabilities.
 That, however, comes with its own issue for some – it might end up being too complicated for you.
 Thankfully, you don’t HAVE to use all the extra features, and can pretty easily just transfer videos and burn them onto a DVD.

 Do note that you MUST have a 64 Bit version of Windows for the software to work.

 The cheaper VHS to DVD converters are all pretty similar, though this one has a lot of positive reviews from satisfied buyers, which is usually a good sign.
 As expected, you get a small widget with RCA/S-Video cables on one end, and USB on the other.
 It also comes bundled with an RCA-to-SCART adapter, if you need one.

 The kit comes with a CD-ROM that includes the drivers and software.
-If you don’t have a CD-ROM drive, you’re in trouble – unlike the Magix kit, this one doesn’t offer easy online download of the software.
+If you don’t have a CD-ROM drive, you can still download the drivers from the company’s website – but not the editing software.

 While the device itself works well, the software it comes bundled with is pretty dated and limited – you’re better off using it for the basic video capturing, and then using different software if you want to edit and enhance the videos.